dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa1/index.md

 ## Create a GitHub Repo

 🚀 go to http://github.com  if you don't have an account, set one up!
+Use your .edu account and get the [GitHub Student Developer Pack](https://education.github.com/pack)

 🚀 create a new repo for your domain, probably best to name it with your domain name.